 How to Sweep Development Junk Files

 The development junk files are generated during the app installation or debugging process, which are prepared for the developer to diagnose the program running errors.
 However, most of them are meaningless for the end users.
 By cleaning such junk files, MacClean could reclaim more free space for your Mac.
-Simply follow the tutorial below to get started.
+Simply follow the tutorial below to clean up your Mac.

 Step 1: Choose Development Junk to Start Scan